girlscript/winter-of-contributing/C_CPP/Introduction of C/Introduction To C Programming.md

 ### Semicolon
 In a C Program, the semicolon is a statement terminator.
-That is, each individual statement must be ended with a semicolon
+That is, each individual statement must be ended with a semicolon terminator.
+That is, each individual statement must be ended with a semicolon.
+It indicates the end of one logical entity.

+						printf("Welcome to Girlscript Winter Of Contributing! \n");
+						return 0;

+### Comments
+Comments are likely helping text in your C program and thy are ignored by the compiler.
+Single Line comment start with **\\** and multiline comment start with **/*** and terminate with the characters ***/**  as shown below

+**//** Single line comment

+**/*** Demostration of Multiline comment ***/**

+### Identifier
+A C identifier is a name used to identify a variable, function, or any other user-defined item.
+An identifier starts with a letter A to Z, a to z, or an underscore **'_'** followed by zero or more letters, underscores, and digits(0 to 9).

+C does not allow punctuation characters such as @, $, and % within identifiers.

+C is a case-sensitive programming language.

+Thus, **Girlscript** and **girlscript** are two different identifiers in C. Here are some examples of acceptable identifiers:
+- mohd
+- zara
+- abc
+- move_name
+- a_123
+- mynamee50
+- _temp
+- k
+- a23b9
+- retVal

 ### Keywords
 Keywords are the reserved words in C. These reserved words may not be used as constants or variables or any other identifier names.
-List of 32 keywords are:
+List of **32** keywords are:
 - auto
 - double
 - int